bhartiy/learnsellacious/pages/04.premiumlicenses/01.introduction/docs.md

 In free license you can acess, free features of sellacious like 10000 products, 2000 categories and 5000 users.
 Coupons, taxes, dicounts, and shipping rules too.
 There are many more feature of sellacious included in free version.

 However, in premium version of sellacious you can have inventory acess, in which you can manage products pricing/stocks in bulk.
 B2B, importer and many more premium settings.

-The main
+With sellacious premium subscription you get the premium support.
+In this support our team helps